Celebrate Korean American Day with Great Books for Kids!

 Pippa Park Raises Her Game by Erin Yun (Ages 9-12)

-The first book in the Pippa Park series (a reimagining of Charles Dickens’ Great Expectations), follows Korean American Pippa Park as she navigates friendships, peer pressure, crushes, and family.
+The first book in the Pippa Park series (a reimagining of Charles Dickens’ Great Expectations) follows Korean American Pippa Park as she navigates friendships, peer pressure, crushes, and family.
 When she gets a mysterious basketball scholarship to a prestigious new private school, she must come to terms with her new life and learn to embrace her truest self!
+This book is also available in Korean.

 Haru, Zombie Dog Hero by Ellen Oh (Ages 8-12)